NewhavenDisplay/NHD-1.69-160128UGC3_Example/README.md

 test.ino

- Program for writing to Newhaven Display 160x128 Graphic Color OLED with SEPS525 controller.
+ Program for writing to Newhaven Display's 160x128 Graphic Color OLED with SEPS525 controller.

  Pick one up today in the Newhaven Display shop!